 The age-standardized incidence rate is the summary rate that would have been observed, given the schedule of age-specific rates, in a population with the age composition of some reference population, often called the standard population.
-Calculation of the standardized rate is an example of direct standardization, whereby the observed age-specific rates are applied (directly) to a theoretical standard population.
-The calculation is illustrated in Table 7.1, for female breast cancer incidence data in the Cancer Registry of the Bucaramanga Metropolitan Area in Colombia, as compiled in this volume for 2013-2017.
-The world standard population was first introduced by Segi (1960), drawn from a pooled population of 46 countries and modified for the first volume of this series by Doll et al. (1966).
+Calculation of the standardized rate is an example standardization, whereby the observed age-specific rates are applied (directly) to a theoretical standard population.
+The calculation is illustrated in Table 7.1, for lung cancer incidence among males in Haut-Rhin, France (2003-2007), using the world standard population first introduced by Segi (1960), drawn from a pooled population of 46 countries and modified for the first volume of this series by Doll et al. (1966).
 The Segi-Doll world standard is used in this and all previous volumes of CI5 as a means to rapidly examine geographical and temporal variations in cancer risk.

-The main criticism levelled at age-standardized rates concerns the need to select an arbitrary standard population; age-standardized rates can be meaningfully compared only if they refer to the same standard.
-Although it should be evident that the age composition of the world standard is representative of neither the present nor the future age-specific global population, switching to a more up-to-date standard would be worthwhile only if it could provide benefits that outweighed the drawbacks of rendering the Segi-Doll standardized rates obsolete.
+The main criticism levelled at age-standardized rates concerns the need to select an arbitrary standard population; age-standardized rates can only be meaningfully compared if they refer to the same standard.
+Although it is clear that the age composition of the world standard is representative of neither the present nor the future age-specific global population, switching to a more up-to-date standard would only be worthwhile if it could provide benefits that outweighed the drawbacks of rendering the Segi-Doll standardized rates obsolete.
 However, it has been shown that although very different absolute values of age-standardized rates are obtained using different standards, the estimates of age-adjusted relative risk (the main purpose of such routine comparisons) are quite similar (Bray et al., 2002).
 Therefore, the main effect of changing the standard to a more up-to-date representation of the global population would be the inconsequential result that the value of the agestandardized rate would be closer to that of the crude rate.
 Accordingly, for both theoretical and practical reasons, the age-standardized rates in this volume are calculated as previously, using the age composition of the Segi-Doll world standard, shown in Table 7.1.

-Age groups are indexed by the subscript i, $d_i$ is the number of cases in age group i, $y_i$ is the number of person-years at risk in age group i, and $w_i$ is the number of individuals in (or the weight of) age group i in the world standard population.
+Age groups are indexed by the subscript i, d, is the number of cases in age group i, y, is the number of person-years at risk in age group i, and w, is the number of individuals in (or the weight of) age group i in the world standard population.
 The crude rate per 100 000 per year is therefore calculated as follows (using the data presented in Table 7.1 as an example):

-$$10^{5} \left(\sum{i} d{i}\right) / \left(\sum{i} y{i}\right) = 10^{5} \times 1650/2972542$$
+$$10^{5} \left(\sum{i} d{i} \right) / \left(\sum{i} y{i} \right) = 10^{5} \times 1366 / 1815 179$$ $$= 75.25$$